Put that London porter down for a moment, and embrace the best libations from overseas that London has to offer.

 8. Aperol spritz at Frank's Cafe

 You might say the Italians created London when the Romans built Londinium around AD 43 — so it's only right we raise a glass to them with a libation they invented.
 We can safely say that amphoras of Aperol weren't stashed away among the fish sauce on the first boats that first came over here, but the spritz has become a staple of summer London boozing.
-Where better to drink it then the top of a car park in Peckham, from where you can survey that city, once known as Londinium.
+Where better to drink it than the top of a car park in Peckham, from where you can survey that city, once known as Londinium.

 Frank's Cafe, 7th-10th Floor Multi Storey Car Park, 95A Rye Lane, SE15 4ST (open seasonally)

-9. Mint tea, Edgware Road
+9. Mint tea on Edgware Road

-The sickly waft of shisha pipes and steaming hot mint tea transports you instantly to Marrakech or Beirut.
+The waft of shisha pipes and steaming hot mint tea transports you instantly to Marrakech or Beirut.
 Except this is Edware Road, a bustling thoroughfare in the middle of London.
 Pull up a chair outside one of the many cafes, order a mint tea crammed with fresh mint leaves — and listen in to the Middle-Eastern chit-chat over the roar of traffic.
 This is one time not to stint on the sugar, by the way.
 You'll require at least five cubes.

 Edgware Road, W2 1DH